 This course examines data communication and networking technologies from the business perspective.
-Topics include the networked covered enterprise, telecommunication network models, communication hardware, and trends and emerging technology, such as social media, mobile computing, cloud computing, big data and the Internet of Things.
+Topics covered include the networked enterprise, telecommunication network models, communication hardware, and trends and emerging technology, such as social media, mobile computing, cloud computing, big data and the Internet of Things.
+Emphasis is on data communications as an integral element of business.